We use cookies to understand how people use Depot.

 Container Builds

-Below is an example Dockerfile that we use and recommend at Depot when we are building Docker images for Python applications that use poetryas their package manager.
+Below is an example Dockerfile that we recommend at Depot for building Docker images for Python applications that use poetry as their package manager.

 PYTHONUNBUFFERED=1 \